Slackadays/Chata/README.md

 Other than that, the competition doesn't look good.
 Therefore, we'll be competing only with ourselves to make the best DSP language out there.

+# Contributing :heart:

+If you want to help out, feel free to do so!
+I want Chata to be something that everyone can feel good about because it listens to them.

+**`How To Help`** The fastest way to help out is by joining our Discord server above :point_up:.
+After that, if you see something that you want to change, go fork this repo and make those changes.
+Then, we'll see if they can be integrated.

 # Roadmap 🗺️

 - [ ] Chata Language Standard